 If you are eager to make your mark in the world of business, you could be in for a rude awakening.
-While we are living in the twenty first century, the senior leadership world of business is still male dominated.
+While we are living in the twenty-first century, the senior leadership world of business is still male-dominated.
 This makes it difficult for women to be heard, listened to, respected and promoted.
 We’re going to discuss a few of women’s struggles in a man’s world and a few tips to help you push past them and succeed anyway.

 Women’s Struggles in a Man’s World

-The idea of competing against a tall, white, handsome man with fewer qualifications and less experience than you isn’t anything that you think you should be concerned with, but how many times will he be offered the job after interview compared to you?
+The idea of competing against a tall, white, handsome man with fewer qualifications and less experience than you isn’t anything that you think you should be concerned with, but how many times will he be offered the job after the interview compared to you?
 You might be surprised.

 To make it in a man’s world, you need to be cutthroat and work harder.
-Unfair, but true.
+Unfair but true.

-One of the women’s struggles is that we have to constantly prove ourselves
+One of the women’s struggles is that we have to prove ourselves constantly.

 We will forever spend our days having to prove: